someoneinthebox/ZmqTcpTranslator/README.md

 To start the service - just start it from Windows Service manager.
 If you want to run service with specific parameters, you can find them in <a href="https://github.com/someoneinthebox/ZmqTcpTranslator/wiki" target="_blank"><b>wiki</b></a>.

-# Where is logs are?
+# Where are the logs?

 By default, logs location is *system32* folder (for x64 - *SYSWOW64*).